genmymodel/rubyonrailsGenerator/README.md

 ![Task manager UML diagram][3]

 We will use the generator to create a CRUD Rails application from this UML model.

-###### Requirements
----
-To run the project you should [download Eclipse modeling Tools](http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/indigosr2) and install the one that matched your operating system.
-Then, install Acceleo by opening eclipse and follow in the menu bar **Help > Install Modeling Components **.

 ###### Step 1: Cloning the Acceleo generator project